SubZtep/twitter-bot/README.md

 ## Workflow

+1. Retreive followed/follower users
-1. Search for tweets
+2. Search for tweets
+3. Confirm the found tweet is from a follower
-2. Retweet
+4. Retweet
-3. Retreive followed/follower users
-4. Follow who is following
+5. Follow who is following
-5. Unfollow who is not following
+6. Unfollow who is not following

 ## Cache